Rodeffs/Personal_Guides/using_qemu.md

 ### Creating snapshots

 Snapshots are only available for qcow2 formats.
+To create a snapshot, just append a `-snapshot` flag to the command described in *Run the OS* section.
+This will create a snapshot in the RAM and all of the changes will be discarded after the OS is shut down.

-To create a snapshot run:
+To make a persistant snapshot:

 ```
 qemu-img create -f qcow2 -b original.img -F qcow2 snapshot.img
 ```

 Now any changes to snapshot.img **will not be redirected** to original.img.
 If you want to preserve the snapshot, **DO NOT** change anything in the original image or else the snapshot image **WILL BE CORRUPTED**.
 Returning to previous version of the snapshot is **not possible**, so just delete it and create new.

 For instance, if I corrupt my system in a snapshot, the original image will be completely unaffected, so I can just delete the snapshot and make a new one to undo everything.
 However, if my original image is corrupted, then all snapshots will be too.